 To minimize copying while retaining full persistence, we perform path copying: We copy all nodes on the path down to the value we're about to update or insert, and replace the value with the new one when we're at the bottom.
 A result of multiple insertions is shown below.
 Here, the vector with 7 elements share structure with a vector with 10 elements:

-The pink coloured nodes and edges are shared between the vectors, whereas the brown and blue are separate.
+The pink coloured nodes are shared between the vectors, whereas the brown and blue are separate.
 Other vectors not visualized may also share nodes with these vectors.

 The easiest "modification" operator to understand would be updates/replacing